ibm-cloud-docs/billing-usage/manage_billing.md

 ## Making a one-time payment
 {: #makepayment}

 You can make a one-time payment at any time, for any amount, whether it is for the full balance or a partial sum.
-The details that you enter for the one-time payment aren't recorded for future use, and aren't filled out with a defaulted sum.
+The details that you enter for the one-time payment aren't recorded for future use, and aren't filled out with a defaulted amount.
+Payment methods for one-time payments include credit card and PayPal.

 To make a one-time payment, go to **Manage > Billing and usage**, and select **Payments**.
 Complete the fields in the make a one-time payment section.
 The account balance is updated after the payment is accepted.